CarlRibbegaardh/use-trace/.github/instructions/functional-composition-rules.instructions.md

 5. ✓ **Do all pipeline steps produce output used by the next step?**
 6. ✓ **Is there only one code path (no mode switches)?**
 7. ✓ **Does the return type hide implementation details?**
+8. ✓ **Are anonymous functions single-expression with no branching?**

 If any answer is ❌, the function needs refactoring.